Andy Griffith: Matlock (1986–1995)

 After leaving his still-popular show in 1968, and starting his own production company Andy Griffith Enterprises in 1972, Griffith starred in less-successful television series such as Headmaster (1970), The New Andy Griffith Show (1971), Adams of Eagle Lake (1975), Salvage 1 (1979) and The Yeagers (1980).
 After spending seven months in rehabilitation for leg paralysis from Guillain–Barré syndrome in 1983, Griffith returned to television as the title character, Ben Matlock, in the legal drama Matlock (1986–1995) on NBC and ABC.
 Matlock was a country lawyer in Atlanta, Georgia, who was known for his Southern drawl and for always winning his cases.
 Matlock also starred unfamiliar, struggling actors (both of whom were childhood fans of Andy Griffith) Nancy Stafford as Michelle Thomas (1987–1992) and Clarence Gilyard, Jr. as Conrad McMasters (1989–1993).
 By the end of its first season it was a ratings powerhouse on Tuesday nights.
 Although the show was nominated for four Emmy Awards, Griffith once again was never nominated.
 He did, however, win a People's Choice Award in 1987 for his work as Matlock.

 Other television appearances

-Griffith also made other character appearances through the years on Playhouse 90, Gomer Pyle, U.S.M.C., The Mod Squad, Hawaii Five-O, The Doris Day Show, Here's Lucy, The Bionic Woman and Fantasy Island, among many others.
+Griffith also made other character appearances through the years on Playhouse 90, Gomer Pyle – USMC, The Mod Squad, Hawaii Five-O, The Doris Day Show, Here's Lucy, The Bionic Woman and Fantasy Island, among many others.
 He also reprised his role as Ben Matlock on Diagnosis: Murder in 1997, and his final guest-starring role was in 2001 in an episode of Dawson's Creek.